8base/passwordles-email-auth-auth0-tutorial/READme.md

 ## Deploying our Passwordless OTP Auth

 Since everything is working locally, let's go ahead and deploy our code to the production environment.
-Once deployed, we'll need to update our `Guest` role so that these functions are publically available!
+Once deployed, we'll need to update our `Guest` role so that these functions are publicly available!
 Also, we'll be able to test them live.

 Go ahead and deploy the functions.
 ```sh